 This is a super authentic Mexican dish that your whole family will love!
 I know ours does.

 To start off, you need about a pound of beans, cooked.
 You can buy canned, but it’s really easy to just throw some dried beans in a crock pot over night too, which is what I typically do.
-The recipe traditionally uses black beans, but more often than not I use pinto beans.
+The recipe traditionally uses black beans, but you can use pinto beans as well.
 I will cook 2 pounds in the crock pot and then turn 1 pound into enfrijolada sauce and the other into refried beans.
+(The top pic in this post is with pinto, the last pic on the white plate is with black beans)

 The first thing I do with this recipe is grab a 3 qt stock pot and turn the heat to medium.
 I then lightly toast 2 ancho chili peppers (stems & seeds removed) on both sides.
 Once that’s done I set it aside and spray my pot with a little spray canola oil.
 Then I add the onion, garlic, and serrano pepper to the pot.
 I cook this for about 1-2 minutes until fragrant.
 Then I add the beans with about 1 cup of their liquid.
 I toss the toasted ancho chili peppers back in, and add the avocado leaf.
 Sprinkle with salt and let simmer for about 3 minutes.

 Lastly, I pour the entire pot into a blender and puree the sauce and then transfer back to the pot.
 Depending on the consistency of the sauce at this point, I will add chicken stock.
 You want the sauce to be slightly thicker than gravy.
-Typically, I add in about a cup of chicken stock.
+Typically, I add in about a cup of chicken stock, sometimes more to get the right consistency.
 I leave the sauce in the pot on low heat to keep it warm while I prepare the filling and tortillas.
 And that’s it!
 You now have a delicious sauce!

 Assembly of the enfrijoladas: